perfsonar/docs/install_debian.rst

 Upgrade the perfSONAR installation
 ----------------------------------
 If you have auto-update enabled and already using the perfsonar-release.list APT source file (as was instructed when installing 4.2 or 4.1), you should receive the 4.3 upgrade automatically.
-However, because of some dependency changes introduces by the move to Python3, the full upgrade need to be done manually.
+However, because of some dependency changes introduced by the move to Python3, the full upgrade need to be done manually.

 If you use or don't use the auto-update feature, to upgrade your perfsonar installation, you need to run::

    apt-get update
    apt-get dist-upgrade

+You might be prompted by ``apt`` or ``apt-get`` to accept the change of Version and Codename for the perfsonar-release repository, changing from 4.2 to 4.3.
+You need to approve this change before being able to move on to the ``dist-upgrade`` command.

 The measurements and the measurement archives that you already have defined in your 4.2.x (or 4.1.x) installation will be migrated to the 4.3 toolkit automatically.